 - Outdated.
 I do love my triangles and neons, but a startling number of logos seem to be clinging to the 80’s…

-- Randomitis.
+- Randomities.
 Logos that have absolutely nothing to do with you or your business.
 Hmmmm.

 - Identity crisis.
 Why is your logo changing every year?
 Total waste.
-I’m all for modernizing, but be smart about it.
-Best example of what not to do: huge backlash The Gap faced this year when they changed their logo for no clear reason.
+I’m all for modernising, but be smart about it.
+The best example of what not to do: huge backlash The Gap faced this year when they changed their logo for no apparent reason.

 - Inferiority complex.
 Logos with “global” in their name or a picture of a world.
 Ok, we get it, you’re thinking big.
 It’s really lame.